tektoncd/community/teps/0033-tekton-feature-gates.md

 In both cases we want to control access with
 [a feature flag](https://github.com/tektoncd/pipeline/blob/master/docs/install.md#customizing-the-pipelines-controller-behavior).

-* For new API fields, will will gate access to all of them behind one feature flag called `enable-api-fields` ([Design details: new api fields](#new-api-fields).)
+* For new API fields, we will gate access to all of them behind one feature flag called `enable-api-fields` ([Design details: new api fields](#new-api-fields).)
 * For changes in behavior which are not configurable via API fields in our CRDs, each feature will be gated by its own unique feature flag.